savokiss/omnivore2rss/README.md

 # Omnivore2RSS

-A simple project to turn your [Omnivore](https://omnivore.app/) inbox into a RSS feed.
+A simple project to turn your [Omnivore](https://omnivore.app/) inbox into an RSS feed.

 This is a cloudflare worker project that can be easily deployed at the edge.